fooof-tools/fooof/doc/faq.rst

 From the physics perspective, '1/f' activity is sometimes referred to as 'noise', as shorthand for 'statistical noise' or `coloured noise <https://en.wikipedia.org/wiki/Colors_of_noise>`_.
-As well as not necessarily meeting technical definitions, referring to apeiorid neural activity as noise in this way is also different however to how the terms 'signal' & 'noise' are typically used in neuroscience, in terms of referring to a signal of interest and unwanted or artifactual activity.
+As well as not necessarily meeting technical definitions, referring to aperiodic neural activity as noise in this way is also different however to how the terms 'signal' & 'noise' are typically used in neuroscience, in terms of referring to a signal of interest and unwanted or artifactual activity.
 We consider that the aperiodic could be the signal of interest for some investigations.